santoshilam/Discipline_Specific_Guidance_for_DMPs/content/2_chapter/chapter2.md

 Guidance for researchers and support
 ## GENERAL INFORMATION
+This guidance is intended to assist researchers in Chemistry with creating effective and compliant data management plans (DMPs).
+The information provided is based on the collective input from participants with expertise in chemistry during the guidance wrtiting sessions.

 ## DATA DESCRIPTION AND COLLECTION OR RE-USE OF EXISTING DATA

 How will new data be collected or produced and/or how will existing data be re-used?
 - chemistry/catalysis: lab experiments on given equipment under a set of parameters

 What data (for example the kind, formats, and volumes), will be collected or produced?
 - observation data - In chemistry, observational data are mainly generated during experiments.
 Typical observations during reactions are e.g. color changes, gas formation, temperature fluctuations, ...
 - catalysis:  a material with characterization (synthesis); or a performance test result obtained under a set of conditions (static or changing over time in a predetermined pattern)

 ## DOCUMENTATION AND DATA QUALITY